jmswaney/thesis/source/13_chapter_4.md

 stripes because the illumination beam path in most LSFM systems is aligned with the camera detector.
-Pystripe can, therefore, also be used with multi-view LSFM systems that rotate the sample rather than change the orientation of the illumination beam path 21.
+Pystripe can, therefore, also be used with multi-view LSFM systems that rotate the sample rather than change the orientation of the illumination beam path [@Preibisch2014].
 Pystripe also includes the ability to provide a reference flat-field image for illumination correction of vignetting and other stationary artifacts.

-TSV can be used to merge an array of partially overlapping image stacks saved in Terastitcher hierarchal format into a single image stack 17.
+TSV can be used to merge an array of partially overlapping image stacks saved in Terastitcher hierarchal format into a single image stack.
 The memory-mapped array used for stitching is also useful for retrieving sub-volumes of image data.
 TSV also includes optional utilities for partitioning the stitched image into smaller, uniformly shaped chunks for custom parallel processing.
 The